djcutch/OPNsense-Dashboard/configure.md

 Once that is all done, login to your OPNsense router and navigate to System -> Settings -> Logging / targets.
 Add a new target with the following options:

 ![OPNsense Syslog Target](https://i.nuuls.com/XQATf.png)
+==Make sure to check the 'rfc5424' box in OPNsense Logging / targets==

 Add a description if you'd like, then click save.